Social penetration theory: Social networking

 Self-disclosure has been studied when it comes to face-to-face interactions.
 There have been surveys conducted about how social networking sites such as Facebook, MySpace, Twitter, LinkedIn, hi5, myyearbook, or Friendster affect interactions between human beings.
 On Facebook, users are able to determine their level and degree of self-disclosure by setting their privacy settings.
-People achieve breadth by posting about their lives and sharing surface information, and develop intimate relationships with depth by sending private Facebook messages and creating closed groups.
+Individuals achieve breadth by posting about various aspects of their lives and sharing surface-level information.
+Individuals become closer and more intimate by sending private messages and creating small private groups, where people often share more personal and sensitive information.